ibaaj/pi-nesy/README.md

 ## Parse and aggregate the results

-To parse and aggregate the results obtained with Pi-NeSy, you can run:
+To parse and aggregate the results obtained with Π-NeSy, you can run:

 ```bash
 ./parse_results.sh